New Jersey ANCHOR relief begins reaching homeowners, renters

 Payments are on their way to New Jerseyans who elected to receive them through direct deposit, the Governor's Office said in a news release.

+TRENTON — The New Jersey Division of Taxation is preparing for a heavy influx of inquiries o…

-More than 1.7 million New Jerseyans, of which about 1.25 million homeowners and over 514,000 renters, applied for relief through the program.
+More than 1.7 million New Jerseyans, of which about 1.25 million are homeowners and more than 514,000 are renters, applied for relief through the program.

 Most of the payments will be disbursed before May 3.
 Applicants needing further information may take additional time to finalize, the Governor's Office said.